 We have a clear goal: to improve the wellbeing and living standards of New Zealanders so that we, and the generations to come, continue to enjoy this great country.

 Every day we work to protect the value of the NZ dollar and to keep our banking system safe and sound.
 Our work enables our economy to grow, people to be in work and means we can all rely on the banking system as we spend, borrow and save in our daily lives.
 We achieve this by keeping prices stable, supervising banks and insurance companies, managing the wholesale money system and producing New Zealand’s currency.

 We are hugely passionate about what we do and the impact it has on Kiwi businesses, communities and whanau.
 Enabling New Zealand takes expertise, determination and a strong commitment to working collaboratively with our partners.
 We carry this responsibility with great pride.

-Continuing to invest in your career is important, so we support this by providing an average of 20 hours training for everyone each year, on top of offering courses and coaching to support development of interpersonal, professional and leadership skills or other areas of expertise.
+Continuing to invest in your career is important, so we support this by providing 20 hours training for everyone each year which may include courses and coaching to support development of interpersonal, professional and leadership skills or other areas of expertise.

 We are on a journey to celebrate and increase our diversity and have initiated some internal networks that support our focus.
 We are excited about our diversity networks increasing partnerships and welcome new participants.